Ferrero Rocher

 This year, I would tell you we’re looking at new user groups.
 If you want to think in terms of functions departments, last year was mostly supply chain – maybe I’ll call it 75% supply chain, 25% sales.
 It is rapidly, now it’s probably 50-50.
 Going into next year, there may be some folks in marketing who are looking at this, or trade marketing.

 We haven’t necessarily restructured, but I think the real key is that the same information has different value to different functions for different reasons.
 I know that seems like a mouthful.
-But the point is, I wouldn’t know how to describe how to set up an alert for potential lost sales, that’s something a salesperson can work with Alloy on to design.
-I know how to talk about, where do I look at inventory imbalance within my retailers, or where do I look at end-to-end inventory and understand that.
+But the point is, I wouldn’t know how to describe how to set up an alert for potential lost sales; that’s something a salesperson can work with Alloy on to design.
+I know how to talk about where I look at inventory imbalance within my retailers, or where I look at end-to-end inventory and understand that.

 I don’t know necessarily you have to restructure, I don’t think it’s necessary, but I think it’s really key for each function that engages to speak with Alloy specifically about the kinds of things that they’re interested in looking at because their language – much like the language of different retailers – their language is going to be different from sales to supply chain, to trade marketing, to consumer research folks.

-I know we also got a question here about, what is the minimum percentage of coverage of POS data?
-I feel like I asked Logan that question when we’re looking at originally exploring a partnership with Alloy.
+I know we also got a question here about what the minimum percentage of coverage of POS data is?
+I feel like I asked Logan that question when we were originally looking at exploring a partnership with Alloy.
 I now think that the answer is different than what I was looking for.
 Of course, I was looking for something like, well, if you don’t have 75% of your sales, maybe it’s not enough.
 I don’t think that’s the case.
 What we have found is that it depends on your use case.

-The use case we talked about, about spoils earlier.
-For us, there’s two or three customers that drive, let’s call 75% of that.
-Those two or three customers, maybe is only 15 or less percent of my business, maybe only 10 percent of my business, so it’s a big difference.
-The reality is with those two customers alone, in that use case, I get value out of it.
-That was the one I told you was 6-8X addressable kind of risk on those two alone.
+The use case we talked about, about spoils, earlier.
+For us, there are two or three customers that drive, let’s call 75% of that.
+Those two or three customers, maybe are only 15 percent or less of my business, maybe only 10 percent of my business, so it’s a big difference.
+The reality is, with those two customers alone, in that use case, I get value out of it.
+That was the one I told you was a 6-8X addressable kind of risk on those two alone.
 You don’t really need the 80%.

-Now if you wanted to make sort of big, sweeping end-to-end choices, obviously the more coverage the better.
-Simple answer is we had a certain amount of coverage on our first year and this year we’re going to expand to three or four more retailers, which is gonna increase what our coverage is.
+Now, if you wanted to make sort of big, sweeping end-to-end choices, obviously, the more coverage the better.
+The simple answer is we had a certain amount of coverage on our first year, and this year we’re going to expand to three or four more retailers, which is gonna increase our coverage.

 I would tell you we ran through the first year with probably, let’s call it 50% with respect to our sales, and still plenty of value, plenty, plenty of value.